kennygrant/bestiary/servers.md

     // Attach our handler function to the default mux http.HandleFunc("/hello", HelloServer)

-    // Ask the http package to start a server at port 8080 err := http.ListenAndServe(":8080", nil)
+    // Ask the http package to start a server
+    // on port 8080 (note the port is a string) err := http.ListenAndServe(":8080", nil)
 	if err != nil {
 		log.Fatal(err)